-At Oak Grove Family & Cosmetic Dentistry, we provide a wide range of restorative dentistry solutions for patients facing complex dental concerns such as missing teeth.
-For patients missing a full arch of teeth, we offer removable dentures and partial dentures.
-Dentures and partials are great for restoring the functionality of your smile as well as the aesthetics.
+Oak Grove Family & Cosmetic Dentistry provides a wide range of restorative dentistry solutions for patients facing complex dental concerns, such as missing teeth.
+We offer removable and partial dentures for patients missing a full arch of teeth.
+Dentures and partials are great for restoring the functionality and aesthetics of your smile.

 Dr. Chavala Harris is your local restorative dentist in Durham, NC.
 She can get you back to smiling, eating, and speaking as you did before with a custom-fit denture or partial to meet your needs.
 Dentures can be removable or secured by dental implants for a permanent smile that will function like natural teeth.
 Learn more about dentures and partials below.